A Fish Tale

 Some tales end with a new beginning.

-And the moral of the story?
+And the moral of this fish tale?
 That's obvious.

 He swam and he swam right over that dam.
-Boop boop dit-em dat-em what-em chu!v
+Boop boop dit-em dat-em what-em chu!